Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning

 \subsubsection{Adaptive Embedded Curriculum (AEC)}

-In the standard curriculum learning methods \cite{bengio2009curriculum,juliani2018unity}, the curriculum is manually designed with a static, discrete parameter sequence in which the task difficulty level is progressively increased with a pre-designed mode.
-Even though the pre-designed curriculum parameter can be post-adjusted according to the training results, it is inconvenient and inefficient to obtain a satisfactory curriculum.
-Hence, it is hard for agents to achieve their best performance.
-In contrast to the standard curriculum learning methods, based on the ACEMSL, the task difficulty level is adaptively adjusted {at the beginning of each episode} with a changing rate $\delta_\epsilon$ based on the success rate of finding the target achieved by agents.
-If the success rate rises to a high boundary $sr_h$, the task difficulty level increases.
-Correspondingly, if the success rate drops to a low boundary $sr_l$, the {TDL} decreases. {The principle behind is that the higher {TDL} of environment will try to decrease the {SR} of the team while the drone team is learning to obtain a higher {SR}.
+In the standard curriculum learning methods \cite{bengio2009curriculum,xiao2021flying,damani2021primal}, the curriculum is manually designed with a static, discrete parameter sequence in which the task difficulty level {(TDL)} is progressively increased with a pre-designed mode.
+Even though the pre-designed curriculum parameter can be post-adjusted according to the training results, {obtaining a satisfactory curriculum can be inconvenient and inefficient.} Hence, it is hard for agents to achieve their best performance. {In contrast to standard curriculum learning methods,} { our proposed AEC aims to explore agents' proficiency capability, where} the {TDL} is adaptively adjusted {at the beginning of each episode} with a changing rate {$\delta_\epsilon > 0$} based on the {SR} of finding the target achieved by drone agents.
+If the {SR} rises to a high boundary $sr_h$, the {TDL} increases.
+Correspondingly, if the {SR} drops to a low boundary $sr_l$, the {TDL} decreases. {The principle behind is that the higher {TDL} of environment will try to decrease the {SR} of the team while the drone team is learning to obtain a higher {SR}.
 As such, the trained policy of the drone team and the {TDL} of environment will converge to an equilibrium with this AEC algorithm.
 This equilibrium provides the optimal policy for the drone swarm to search for the target.}